GVR Report cover Medical Tourism Market Size, Share & Trends Report

 Furthermore, delaying necessary treatments might worsen pre-existing conditions, and the risks associated with delaying various surgeries can lead to other complications.
 For instance, delaying hip replacement surgery can lead to deterioration of the hip joint, limited mobility, and an increase in pain.
 In addition, the possibility of undergoing minimally invasive surgery, such as hip resurfacing, would no longer be an option for the patient.

-Similarly, delaying a root canal treatment can lead to the destruction of the tooth, resulting in tooth loss.
-For instance, in developed countries like the UK and Canada, there is at least a 4-week wait between the time a patient makes an appointment and the time he/she can see the physician.
+Similarly, delaying root canal treatment can lead to the destruction of the tooth, resulting in tooth loss.
+For instance, in developed countries such as the UK and Canada, there is typically a 4-week wait between the time a patient makes an appointment and the time they can see the physician.
 Canada has the highest percentage of patients (36%) who have to wait 6 days or more for an appointment with a doctor.
 In the UK, waiting lists for non-essential surgeries, such as knee reconstructions, are up to 18 months, while in Australia and Canada, they can take up to 2 years.

 Country Insights